 As campus and enrollment expansion continued at Northwood University, so did program development.
 As the number of curricula grew and the Bachelor of Business Administration degree program was added, so did involvement with business and industry.
 Management seminars, short courses, and distance learning options were developed to serve non-college students already at work in industry.
-Subsequently other bachelor and master degrees were added to Northwood's curricula.
+Subsequently other bachelor and master degrees were added to Northwood's curricula, in addition to a doctoral degree in business administration.